ocean-tracking-network/node-manager-training/_episodes/03_episode.md

 Python is a popular general-purpose programming language that can be used for a wide variety of applications.
 It is the main language used by OTN and our data processing pipeline.

 Anaconda is a python distribution and a package manager.
-When you install anaconda you get python and many of the popular python libraries.
+When you install Anaconda you get python and many of the popular python libraries.
 Anaconda allows you to be able to install all the packages needed to run the notebooks with one command rather than having to install each one individually.
 There is a smaller version of Anaconda with only essential packages we recommend installing called miniconda.

  **Install Miniconda** - https://docs.conda.io/en/latest/miniconda.html
   - Select the option to "add to PATH environment variable" (during install steps)!!